apache/apisix-dashboard/docs/deploy.md

 $ api/build.sh
 ```

+The bundled files are located in the root directory `/output`.

 ## Build the frontend

 This project is initialized with [Ant Design Pro](https://pro.ant.design).
 The following are some quick guides for how to use.